vuphys/virtual_keyboard/README.md

 License

-This project is licensed under the MIT License - see the
+This project is licensed under the MIT License